 Finding cheap car insurance with a DUI in Ohio is not easy given that the state takes these types of infractions seriously.
-Individuals convicted of driving under the influence face jail time, fines, and license suspension – not to mention higher insurance rates.
+Individuals convicted of driving under the influence face jail time, fines and license suspension – not to mention higher insurance rates.
 The cost of driving while intoxicated goes far beyond insurance.
-The Centers for Disease Control and Prevention found that 3,637 people in Ohio were killed by a drunk driver between 2003-2012.
+The Centers for Disease Control and Prevention found that 3,190 people in Ohio were killed by a drunk driver between 2009-2018.
+1.9% of drivers in Ohio report driving after drinking too much within the past 30 days.
 Getting behind the wheel requires clarity and focus, two skills that are impaired by alcohol.
-The following table looks at how insurance rates for those with a DUI on their record may vary by insurance agency.
+The above table looks at how insurance rates for those with a DUI on their record may vary by insurance agency.

 Ohio uses OVI (operating a vehicle under the influence) or OVAUC (operating a vehicle after underage consumption) rather than DUI, but the charge remains the same.
 Those convicted of an OVI receive six points against their license, which stay on their record for three years.
 The conviction itself stays on their record for life.
 Drivers can take a remedial driving course and retake a driver license exam to help lower their insurance rates.

-Cheapest Car Insurance for OH Speeding or Distracted Driving Tickets
+Cheapest Car Insurance for Drivers With Tickets in Ohio

 Getting cheap car insurance with a ticket in Ohio may seem more difficult due to points on a driver’s record.
 The state saw 996 fatal crashes in 2018 caused by distracted driving.
-Driving while trying to play music on your phone, catch up with an old friend, or brush your hair may seem like harmless multi-tasking, but your car insurance can rise precipitously if caught.
-Review the following table to see how rates vary for those with a speeding or distracted driving ticket on their record.
+Driving while trying to play music on your phone, catch up with an old friend, or brush your hair may seem like harmless multi-tasking, but your car insurance rates can rise precipitously if you are caught distracted driving.
+Review the above table to see how rates vary for those with a speeding or distracted driving ticket on their record.

 If an Ohio driver receives a ticket, this counts as points against their license.
 Receiving more than 12 points during a two-year period results in license suspension.
 Once every three years, drivers can participate in a remedial driving course and have two points removed from their license.

-Cheapest Car Insurance Companies in OH for Drivers With Bad Credit
+Cheapest Car Insurance Companies in Ohio for Drivers With Bad Credit

 Poor credit scores can impact your ability to get cheap insurance, secure loans, or buy a house.
 Fortunately, improving your credit score can be done with a little patience and commitment.

 Drivers aged 65 and older can sometimes face unique factors when shopping for car insurance, but adjusting for life changes can help them find the best rates.
-Ask your insurance agency to personalize a quote based on your driving record, age, and the amount of driving you currently do – all of these factors can help lower rates.
-While Ohio seniors accounted for 15.9% of the fatal auto crashes in 2017, the majority of older individuals are safe and alert behind the wheel.
-The following table looks at approximate costs for this population.
+Ask your insurance agency to personalize a quote based on your driving record, age and the amount of driving you currently do – all of these factors can help lower rates.
+While Ohio seniors accounted for 15.9% of the fatal auto crashes in the state in 2017, the majority of older individuals are safe and alert behind the wheel.
+The above table looks at approximate costs for this population.

 Senior drivers in Ohio are required to renew their licenses in person every four years and pass a vision test.
-Readers can check out MoneyGeek’s guide on finding the best insurance for seniors in Ohio.
+Taking the time to shop around and find discounts can help seniors drivers find affordable car insurance.

 As the parent or guardian, you are responsible for your teen driver in Ohio.
 Since the rates for young, inexperienced drivers are inevitably higher, the Ohio Department of Insurance suggests comparison shopping for coverage and raising your deductible to get a lower premium.

-Ohio crashes related to teens totaled 223,005 between 2015 and 2020, leading some auto insurance companies to view this population as high risk.
-The best way to reduce insurance rates over time is to ensure your child maintains a clean driving record, gets good grades at school, and continues practicing safe driving habits.
-Check out the table below to see what rates may look like for your teen.
+Ohio crashes related to teens totaled 223,005 between 2015 and 2021, leading some auto insurance companies to view this population as high risk.
+The best way to reduce insurance rates over time is to ensure your child maintains a clean driving record, gets good grades at school and continues practicing safe driving habits.
+Check out the table above to see what rates may look like for your teen.